 So it’s fitting that I feel immense gratitude to be past this surgery and the first brutal week of recovery.
 The last month or so has tested every fiber of strength, courage, and faith in my being.
 My perspective on life has changed forever.

 It was my choice to undergo this massively invasive surgery.
 Once the decision was made, I experienced weeks of worry, fear, anxiety, and resulting heart palpitations.
 This would be a five-hour procedure performed by two surgeons, with a long recovery and reconstruction process.
 There were risks and sacrifices for both myself and my family.
-My mom would fly in from Chicago to help and I would need at least 10 days off from my home-based job (though many women take at least four weeks).
+My mom would fly in from Chicago to help and I would need at least 10 days off from my home-based job (though many women take four to six weeks off).
 I wouldn’t be able to lift weights again for 6-8 weeks.

-When my breast specialist of eight years mentioned that I was a good candidate for a bilateral prophylactic mastectomy (preventative) – and that it would be covered by insurance – a sense of relief washed over me.
-That’s when I knew it was the right decision for me.
+When my breast specialist of eight years mentioned that I was a good candidate for a bilateral prophylactic mastectomy (preventative) (and that it would be covered by insurance because of my risk), I moved forward with it.

-I could continue with intensive breast cancer screening and medications to reduce my risk, or I could choose to remove the breast tissue, sparing my nipples and reconstructing the breasts with tissue expanders.
+I could continue with intensive breast cancer screening and medications to reduce my risk, or I could have the breast tissue removed, sparing my nipples and reconstructing the breasts with tissue expanders.
 In a few months’ time the expanders would be replaced with breast implants in a second, outpatient surgery.

 Gratitude and Being in the Present